Frequently Asked Questions

 Our services are on the cutting-edge of regenerative medicine and fairly new to many people.
 We’ve taken the top questions we’re asked by patients and compiled them here for your reference.

 Why do we use cord derived stem cells rather than autologous stem cells?

 Studies have shown that these cells work better.
-Our cells in our bodies age as we age and younger cells can be more effective.
+It is well documented that our cells in our bodies age as we age and younger cells can be more effective.

-Yes, stem cells are immuno-privileged which means they will not cause an adverse reaction or rejection to the body.
-There are no known side effects!
+Yes, our human cell/tissue products including stem cells are immuno-privileged which means they will not cause any serious adverse reactions or rejection to the body.

 No, a process called cell fusion would be required and this process is not observed in multi-potent mesenchymal stem cells.